sobirjon001/toDoList/README.md

   - change status of chosen task
   - return to menu
 - [ ] show all dome tasks
-  - application lists all dome tasks
+  - application lists all done tasks
   - after users command (press Enter) return to menu
 - [ ] show all not dome tasks
-  - application lists all not dome tasks
+  - application lists all not done tasks
   - after users command (press Enter) return to menu